teambition/timed-queue/README.md

 ### TimedQueue.prototype.close() => `this`

-Close the `timedQueue`, redis client of timedQueue will be closed too.
+Close the `timedQueue`.
+It closes redis client of the `timedQueue` accordingly.

 ### TimedQueue.prototype.regulateFreq(factor) => `this`

-It is used to regulate the scanning freq automatic.
+It is used to regulate the automatic scanning frequency.

 ### Queue.prototype.init([options]) => `this`

-- `options.count`: {Number} The max jobs count for queue's `getjobs` method.
+- `options.count`: {Number} The maximum job count for queue's `getjobs` method.
 Default to timedQueue's `count`
-- `options.retry`: {Number} Retry time for job, a job that have been actived and has not be ACK in `retry` time will be actived again.
+- `options.retry`: {Number} Retry time for a job.
+A job that has been actived and has not been ACK in `retry` time will be actived again.
 Default to timedQueue's `retry`
-- `options.expire`: {Number} Expire time for job, a job that have been actived and has not be ACK in `expire` time will be remove from queue.
+- `options.expire`: {Number} Expire time for a job.
+A job that has been actived and has not been ACK in `expire` time will be removed from queue.
 Default to timedQueue's `expire`
-- `options.accuracy`: {Number} accuracy of scanning, Default to timedQueue's `accuracy`
+- `options.accuracy`: {Number} Scanning accuracy.
+Default to timedQueue's `accuracy`

 ### Queue.prototype.addjob(job, timing[, job, timing, ...]) => `thunk` function

 Add one or more jobs to the queue.
-It can be used to update the job's timing too.
+It can be used to update the job's timing.

-- `job`: {String} job
+- `job`: {String} The job's name
-- `timing`: {Number} the time that will be actived by millisecond, it should greater than `Date.now()`
+- `timing`: {Number} The time in millisecond before the job is actived.
+It should greater than `Date.now()`

 ```js
 eventQueue.addjob('52b3b5f49c2238313600015d', 1441552050409)(function (err, res) {